Pleurodema cinereum

 Pleurodema cinereum is a species of frog in the family Leptodactylidae.
 It is found in the Andes in northwestern Argentina, Bolivia, and southeastern Peru.
 Its common name is Juliaca four-eyed frog, after its type locality, Juliaca.
 Pleurodema borellii is possibly a junior synonym of this species.

 Its natural habitats are open montane puna grasslands and semi-deciduous forests.
+Scientists have observed the frog between 600 and 4200 m above sea level.

+Scientists have reported the frog in protected parks, many in Bolivia and two in Argentina: Los Andes Provincial Reserve and Laguna Pozuelos National Park.

 Reproduction takes place in small permanent and temporary pools where pairs build floating foam nests.
 It is a common species facing no major threats.